 Lead Poisoning in Birds

-By Renee Schmid, DVM, DABVT, DABT; Ahna Brutlag, DVM, MS, DABT, DABVT; Rick Axelson, DVM
+By Renee Schmid, DVM, DABT, DABVT for Pet Poison Helpline; Ahna Brutlag, DVM, MS, DABT, DABVT; Rick Axelson, DVM

 Lead is a common household hazard for birds.
-Due to their curious, explorative nature, companion birds can be exposed to lead around the house.
-Lead has a sweet smell and taste which increases the temptation of ingestion.
-There are also bird toys that are marketed as “safe for birds” but may contain lead.
-Lead causes heavy metal toxicity affecting the blood, nervous system, and gastrointestinal system.
+Due to their curious, inquisitive nature, companion birds can be exposed to lead around the house.
+Lead has a sweet smell and taste, which increases the temptation to eat it.
+Some bird toys are marketed as “safe for birds” but may contain lead.
+Lead causes heavy metal toxicity that affects the blood, nervous system, and gastrointestinal system.
 Lead poisoning can be fatal if not treated.

 How do I know if my bird has lead poisoning?

-The clinical signs and history of exposure will often form a tentative diagnosis.
-Since the typical clinical signs are descriptive of many different diseases, diagnostic tests are necessary.
+The clinical signs and history of exposure will often allow a tentative diagnosis.
+The typical clinical signs are descriptive of many different diseases, so diagnostic tests are necessary.

 What tests can be done?

-X-ray (radiographs) images may show the presence of lead pieces in the digestive system.
-X-rays may also reveal a dilated proventriculus and/or esophagus, which may be seen with lead poisoning in birds.
-Blood lead levels will give a definitive diagnosis but may take a few days for results to be available.
-A complete blood count (CBC) gives important information about red and white blood cells, including the presence of an anemia (e.g., low red blood cell count).
+A veterinarian familiar with birds will start with a complete history, body weight, and physical exam.
+X-rays (radiographs) may show the presence of lead pieces in the digestive system.
+Blood lead levels will give a definitive diagnosis, but may take a few days for results to be available.
+A complete blood count (CBC) gives important information about red and white blood cells, including the presence of anemia (e.g., low red blood cell count).

 Is lead poisoning treatable?

-Often, by the time a bird is presented with lead poisoning, it is very sick or is near death.
-If diagnosed and caught early, treatment is usually successful.
-If you suspect your bird has been exposed to lead, please call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 right away to help determine the risk and potential treatment needs.
+Often, by the time a bird presents with lead poisoning, it is very sick or is near death.
+If lead poisoning is diagnosed and caught early, treatment is usually successful.
+If you suspect your bird has been exposed to lead, immediately call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680, to help determine the risk and potential treatment needs.

-Therapy will often be started on a presumptive diagnosis and consists of an antidote, a chelator, to bind the lead and allow it to be excreted in the urine.
+Therapy will often be started on a presumptive diagnosis, and involves a chelator, which is an antidote that binds the lead and allows it to be eliminated from the body through the urine.
 Supportive care is also essential for the hospitalized bird.
-Three different types of chelators can be used, including calcium EDTA, DMSA (succimer), and d-penicillamine.

 Certain foods or oral preparations (e.g., high fiber) may be given to help quicken the passage of lead pieces out of the digestive tract.
-Treatment continues until the bird is free of clinical signs and the blood lead levels have decreased.
-Occasionally, surgery is required if there are large pieces of lead present.
+Occasionally, surgery is required if there are large pieces of lead present in the bird’s gastrointestinal tract.

 How can lead poisoning be prevented?

-Preventing lead poisoning consists of removing all potential sources of lead from your pet's environment.
-In addition, birds should only be out of their cage, if supervised.
+To prevent lead poisoning, you must remove all potential sources of lead from your pet's environment.
+In addition, you should ensure that your birds are only out of their cage if supervised.
 Some items containing lead that are commonly found in the home environment are:

 • bells with lead clappers